hwarden162/HGUTheme/README.md

 will automatically assign the correct colour values.

 **These palettes were created to align with the colour schemes of the MRC and HGU palettes.
-They were not designed for use on plots and so please consider the effect of your palette decisions for colourblind people when using.**
+However, the original palettes were not designed for use on plots and so please consider the effect of your colour choices for colourblind people when constructing your plots.**

 ## Installation